jalilbm/farm-task-app-fronted/README.md

 - The `.env` file is included in the repository intentionally as this is only a test project.
 - Additional time was invested in enhancing the application with features not initially requested in the task, such as animal data updating (editing) and simple authentication, to provide a more comprehensive demonstration of my capabilities.
 - If required, I am prepared to add tests to the project to further demonstrate my proficiency in modern web application development practices.

+## Performance Note

+When running the application locally with PostgreSQL (that is hosted in Heroku), you might experience slightly slower response times compared to the production environment.
+This variance is typical due to the network latency in local setups.
+However, the publicly available interface on Netlify ensures a more responsive user experience.
+Keep this in mind while testing and developing locally.